This is a follow-up to yesterday’s post about the importance of concentration

 1. Make Sure the Child is Getting Enough Sleep: Most people don’t realize how much sleep babies and children need to support their growth and development.
 According to WebMD, children from 1 to 12 months need 14 to 15 hours of sleep, while 1-3 year olds need 12 – 14 hours and 3-6 year olds need 10.
 This sounds right to me because I have never put my son on a schedule.
 I simply followed his signals and he sleeps an average of 14 to 15 hours a day including naps.
 As much as you can, guard their sleep.
 Watch for signs that they are tired and help them wind down and sleep.
 Once asleep, avoid waking them up.
 According to research children who do not get enough sleep can show symptoms similar to those of ADHD.
 My child is very cranky when he hasn’t gotten enough sleep and would find it hard to concentrate even if all the other conditions are perfect.
 I have also noticed that he has long periods of concentration after right after his morning nap.
 In the beginning, he spent a lot of time working on movement after his naps.
 Now he goes to his shelf and works for at least and hour and usually has some periods of concentration during that time.

 2. Good Nutrition and Hydration: This is another basic need that can affect the child’s ability to concentrate.
 Children need balanced meals that include carbs, protein, fat, fruits and vegetables.
 They do not need processed foods and sugars.
 Even as an adult, it is hard to concentrate when you are hungry or have had too much sugar.
-Limit drinks to water and squeezed juice.
+Limit drinks to water, plain milk and squeezed juice.
 I really recommend teaching the child how to get water when he is thirsty as soon as possible.
 See suggestions here.
 Research has also shown that food additives and artificial coloring can cause hyperactive behavior so again, a balanced diet consisting of natural/whole foods is best to support concentration.

 3. Prepare an Orderly environment: Order on the outside leads to order on the inside.
 Children NEED order.
 This means an uncluttered environment, a place for everything and everything in its place.
 Order makes it possible for the child to make a choice.
 It also makes it possible to focus.
 If you have hoarding tendencies like me, try to limit your clutter to one room or storage area that the child doesn’t spend time in.